Krsto Popović: Life

-Born in a Montenegrin family to father Todor "Zrno" Popović and mother Ćetna (née Krivokapić), he fought in the Balkan Wars and World War I in the Montenegrin army forces until being captured by Austro-Hungarian army in 1916.
+Born in a Montenegrin Serb family to father Todor "Zrno" Popović and mother Ćetna (née Krivokapić), he fought in the Balkan Wars and World War I in the Montenegrin army forces until being captured by Austro-Hungarian army in 1916.
 He was also one of the prominent heroes of the Battle of Mojkovac, where Montenegro helped the army of Serbia, its close ally, to retreat in face of Austro-Hungarian attacks.
 After spending two years in the Austro-Hungarian prisoner camp, he returned to Montenegro to become the leader of the Christmas Uprising on 7 January 1919 and Saint Petar's Day Uprising in July of same year, fighting against the decision of the Podgorica Assembly to unite the Kingdom of Montenegro with the Kingdom of Serbia under the House of Karađorđević.
 Between 1919 and 1922, he was a leader of Montenegrin komite, fighters for the federalisation of the Kingdom of Serbs, Croats and Slovenes.
 In 1922, he emigrated to Argentina and later to Belgium in 1929.

 The Greens voted against the unification of the Kingdom of Montenegro with the Kingdom of Serbia Podgorica Assembly, while the majority Whites (Bjelaši) supported it.
 Meanwhile, only several months after his arrival in Montenegro, Krsto Popović returned to Italy, where he served in the army of the Montenegrin government in exile, advancing to level of commander, and later to brigadier.

 In 1929, from Belgium he sent a letter to King Alexander, in which he asked the King to pardon him from responsibility for the civil war in Montenegro from December 1918 until King Nikola's death.
 In this letter, he also proclaimed his loyalty to King Aleksandar Karađorđević.
 On 18 October 1929, in the province of Liege, Belgium, immigration police issued him a passport under number 9121, with visa number 94 in which he identified his nationality as Serb.

 King Alexander subsequently pardoned him and he returned to the Kingdom of Yugoslavia, receiving a pension and living in retirement until World War II broke out and Popović organized his collaboration militia, called the Lovćen Brigade.
 This militia was under the control or influence of the fascist Italian occupation force, and it waged war against the Partisans and the Yugoslav Army in the Fatherland (Chetniks).
 Popović's vision was Montenegrin independence through cooperation with Fascist Italy, which led to his conflicts with both Montenegrin Partisans and Chetniks.
 During the war his militia split; one group joined the Partisans, and others joined the Chetniks.
 Popović did not join either side.

 He was ambushed and killed in a shootout by OZNA agents Rako Mugoša, Veljko Milatović and Šaro Brajović in 1947.
 Mugoša was also killed in the shootout while Milatović and Brajović survived.